Welcome to my website.

 Ongoing projects include the exploration of:

-• Partisan and ideological motivated reasoning in Canada
+- Partisan motivated reasoning in Canada (with Scott Matthews)

 More details on my ongoing research can be found here.